 “All the nominees deserved to win the award, but it was a great reward for our boys who worked so hard and played so well,” Dubberley said.

 “But it’s back to reality.
-The guys are back training now for big things coming up – the world championships in 2018 and Tokyo 2020 – so it’s time to get back to work.”
+The guys are back training now for big things coming up – the World Championships in 2018 and Tokyo 2020 [the next Paralympic Summer Games] – so it’s time to get back to work.”

-More than 350 guests including Australian high performance athletes, coaches and administrators were in attendance at the gala event in Sydney.
+More than 350 guests including Australian high performance athletes, coaches and administrators were in attendance.

 By Tim Mannion, APC Media